Back to Blog

 Tech help has also emerged in the form of Candidate Experience analytics solutions.
 Many companies use general survey solutions like SurveyMonkey or Google Forms to get an understanding of how candidates feel.
 Companies can unveil their mistakes, and act upon it before they create a public problem.

 However, the analytics provided by these solutions can be limited.
-Using a dedicated solution like Starred takes the measurement of Candidate Experience to the next level.
+Using a dedicated solution, like Starred, takes the measurement of Candidate Experience to the next level.
 It also features Hiring Team Experience, Quality of Hire, and dedicated DEI metrics measurement to enable hiring teams to get an understanding of how recruiters, hiring managers, and candidates all felt about their experiences with the process.

 Candidate Assessment Software